parkjin-nim/Behavioral_cloning/README.md

 ## Summary

 This project is based on NVIDIA's [e2e learning for self-driving car](./end-to-end-dl-using-px.pdf).
-The goal is to implent the idea as an assignment in the course of Udacity Self-driving car ND.
+The goal is to implement the idea as an assignment in the course of Udacity Self-driving car ND.
 Steps are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images